-Use following checklist to make sure you are on the right track to choose the SIEM solution.
+Use following checklist to make sure you are on the right track to choose your first or next SIEM solution.
 The whole process takes 1-4 weeks based on your dedication and vendor availability.
 Remember the worst thing is being in rush in five four steps:

 - Write a plan